 Current ultimate resource levels are not a major factor in the tightening of international oil markets but the investment downturn came against the backdrop of years of reduced state OPEC investment in its own fields.
 Internal political pressures forced governments from Saudi Arabia to Venezuela to siphon growing shares of depressed revenues from the state oil industry to maintain social spending to quiet restive populations.

 This leveling off of investment converged with an unexpectedly robust world economy in 1999, causing shortfalls not only of oil but also of natural gas needed to fuel new power plants.
-High natural gas prices, unusually cold weather, an explosion at a major natural gas pipeline in August 2000, maintenance shutdowns of nuclear power stations and a drop in hydro electric power in California has produced a shortage in the California power grid that has created public outcry and even called into question the benefits of electricity market deregulation despite successful deregulation programs in other regions of the US.
+High natural gas prices, unusually cold weather, an explosion at a major natural gas pipeline in August 2000, maintenance shutdowns of nuclear power stations and a drop in hydro electric power in California have produced shortages in the California power grid.
+These, in turn, have resulted in a public outcry and even called into question the benefits of electricity market deregulation despite successful deregulation programs in other regions of the US.

 This study will address mainly the conditions of international oil markets and provide recommendations for foreign policy that can promote US strategic interests in this domain.
 But given the inter-relationship to the conditions of US domestic energy markets, some attention will be given to these domestic issues as well.

-In studying both the short term strained condition of the oil market and the prospects for the future, it is clear that political issues will loom large, possibly playing a more important role than even geological factors in determining the pace of resource development for at least the next ten years.
-While there is a broad range of political issues that influence this question, three have played a pivotal role over the past decade or two and will continue to affect the timely development of oil resources to meet rising demand.
+In studying both the short-term strained condition of the oil market and the prospects for the future, it is clear that political issues will loom large.
+They will possibly play a more important role than even geological factors in determining the pace of resource development for at least the next ten years.
+While there is a broad range of political issues that influence this question, three issues have played a pivotal role over the past decade or two and will continue to affect the timely development of oil resources to meet rising demand.
 They are:

 U.S. and International Oil Sanctions Policy